Bankruptcy & liquidation

 Before a business goes bankrupt it might go into voluntary administration.
 Voluntary administration happens when a business can't pay its debts.
 An administrator is appointed to work out if the business can keep operating or should go into liquidation.

-When a business is in voluntary administration (before it goes into bankruptcy or liquidation) we can provide advice and help employees get entitlements that haven't been paid.
+When a business is in voluntary administration (before it goes into bankruptcy or liquidation) we can provide advice and help employees seek unpaid entitlements.